 What information can a regressed applicant expect to receive after their interview?

-So long as the officer determines that the Form I-485 would be approved and the only roadblock is that there are no immigrant visas available, he or she will give the AOS applicant a Notice of Interview Results.
-This document will detail why the application is being continued.
+So long as the officer determines the potential approval of the Form I-485, and the only roadblock is the lack of immigrant visas available, he or she will give the AOS applicant a Notice of Interview Results.
+This document will detail why USCIS is continuing the application.

 How soon after the visa becomes available again USCIS will resume adjudication of the AOS application?

-Processing will be finalized based both on cut-off dates from the Visa Bulletin of the current month and the individual’s priority date.
-Often, cases require updated evidence.
+The USCIS will finalize processing based both on cut-off dates from the Visa Bulletin of the current month and the individual’s priority date.
+Often, cases of retrogressed Green Card applications require updated evidence.

 Additionally, the first date of each month frequently sees a high number of immigrant visa numbers become available.
-Because of this, it is common for USCIS to take months to complete adjudication.
+Because of this, USCIS commonly takes months to complete adjudication.

 Will USCIS notify you when a visa number becomes available?